-We initially had the half-baked idea of exploring the wilds surrounding Las Vegas by hiking or biking… an idea that was quickly abandoned after discovering that by our trip dates of early June, temps rise well above the 110* mark during the day.
+We initially had the half-baked idea of exploring the wild badlands surrounding Las Vegas by hiking or biking… an idea that was quickly abandoned after discovering that by our trip dates of early June, temps rise well above the 110* mark during the day.
 If we were going to explore, it was going to be from behind the wheel of an air conditioned vehicle.

 I have to deviate a little from my story – and from what many of you will be able to consider when planning a trip out west.
 I’m extraordinarily grateful for the skills and experience that American Dirk and I accumulated in taking our Jeeps off-road, for without that, we would never have been able to witness many of the things we did on this trip.
 Many of the trails are only accessible to 4WD vehicles in the hands of knowledgeable operators, and are NOT recommended for those without experience.

 In fact, the primary reason why it’s taken me nearly a year to even tackle this trip is because the vast amount of material and stories it provided was remarkably daunting – I was intimidated that I would not be able to do this trip justice.
 Panoramic pictures don’t come close to showcasing the American West, so what on earth were my feeble words going to be able to convey??

 A sleepless night recently provided my answer: Direction.
 I could never explain or show you everything we saw during our vacation, but I most assuredly CAN use my photos and writing to encourage you to get out there and witness it for yourself.
 If you are going to take a trip to Las Vegas, I implore you, I beg you, pretty please with a cherry on top, get out of the city and witness all of the beauty nature has to offer.
 It truly is some of the best natural scenery this world has to offer – and many people don’t even know it’s there.

 - Burned out shell of a car we found in Red Rock Canyon State Park.